piskareviv/blog_aux_ntt_1/text/main.md

 2) perform `butterfly_x2` on each pair, where index of `w` is encoded by lower `k` bits of indices in pair.

-If we reverse bits in array index, effect of `k`-th iteration will become:
+If we reverse bits in array index, effect of `k`-th iteration becomes:

 1) split all indices into pairs, such that two indices in a pair differ only in `(lg - 1 - k)`-th bit
 2) perform `butterfly_x2` on each pair, where index of `w` is encoded by upper `k` bits